edwinlzs/reactpractice/README.md

-hi this is solely for my own learning, will update as I progress
+hi this is solely for my own learning, outdated code